ERP Integration - A United Application Architecture

 While ERP integration can ultimately make a business's architecture much stronger, companies often encounter several common pitfalls when not approached correctly.

-Balance of Real-Time vs. Batch Integration – ERPs business process integration has traditionally been file-based or batch oriented, and worked well in the past since transactions where primarily inbound integrations.
+Balance of Real-Time vs. Batch Integration – ERPs business process integration has traditionally been file-based or batch-oriented, which worked well in the past since transactions where primarily inbound integrations.
 As ERPs expand to become a key data source of business information, there is a need to provide outbound data from the ERP to other systems in the enterprise.
 These systems include web portals and mobile devices that require real-time information, causing traditional ERP integrations to fall short.

 Multiple ERPs to support – Organizations tend to initially install modules from the same ERP vendor at the start of the ERP implementation.
 But as this process continues, organizational requirements expand and companies find themselves often purchasing modules from different vendors.
 This requires the enterprise to change the existing integrations to other applications and support data transformation to and from a number of additional data formats.
 If the existing integrations are tightly coupled, this becomes a difficult process: costly to modify and increasingly brittle.